 I power walk through the parking lot towards my clinic, hoping to have enough time to go over the information for the charity event before my first client arrives.
 I glance at my watch.
 It’ll be tight, so I ignore the don’t walk sign at the crosswalk and jog across the road between the sparse traffic.

-Leaning over my laptop before I’ve sat down in my chair, I pull up the website and scan the event material.
-There’s a lot here and I don’t have time to read it all, but it’s got to be straightforward—give them money and they’ll put my clinic’s name on some promotional materials.
+Leaning over my laptop before I’ve sat down in my chair, I pull up the charity event website and scan the material.
+There’s a lot here and I don’t have time to read it all, but it’s got to be straightforward—give them money and they’ll put my clinic’s name on some promotional swag.
 All I’ll have to do is represent the clinic.

 Or, like I thought earlier, I can delegate this.

 A reminder pings that my first appointment is in five minutes, so I fill in the boxes on the registration form and add finding my representative to my to-do list for the end of the day.